mahmoud-drwsh/MahmoudBooks/README.md

    The app uses SQLiteCipher for encrypting the SQLite database.
 6. Certificate pinning
    The technique applied in this app is Hash Pinning.
-   In the data module, in the kotlin file named GoogleBooksApi.kt, more specifically in the function body of getBooksServiceInstance, declared therein, you'll find how Hash Pinning was applied with Retrofit and a provided OkHttpClient there.
+   In the data module, in the Kotlin file named GoogleBooksApi.kt, more specifically in the function body of getBooksServiceInstance, declared therein, you'll find how Hash Pinning was applied with Retrofit and a provided OkHttpClient there.
 7. All the previous features are maintained in this submission.

 # Applied suggestions

-1. The UI is declared in way that makes it easy to understand & look at; proper margins and dimensions were applied to the UI elements.
+1. The UI is declared in a way that makes it easy to understand & look at; proper margins and dimensions were applied to the UI elements.
 2. The code in this project differs from the code introduced in this course.
 And Libraries like Jetpack Compose, and Compose Destinations have been used in this project and some weren't taught in this course, and others were used in ways that were not explicitly explained in the course.
 3. The app has instrumentation tests to ensure that the data received from the server is properly processed.
-4. The app has much more features that the 3 main ones.
+4. The app has much more features than the 3 main ones.
 5. An added aspect of security this app applies that is not explicitly mentioned in the course is keeping the dependencies used in the project up to date.

 # Architecture

 - The app has a cache layer to help with reducing the number of requests to the server made.
 - The app applies the MVVM architecture pattern.
-- There are data models for the domain, data, and UI layers each, with each being having a suffix denoting the layer to which it belongs except for the model for the domain layer that is called just core.
+- There are data models for the domain, data, and UI layers each, with each being having a suffix denoting the layer to which it belongs, except for the model for the domain layer that is called just core.
 - The principle of data flowing up and events flowing down is followed closely in this implementation of the app.
 - Flows are extensively used to apply the principle of reactive programming.
 - Koin is used for dependency injection.